dbist/smartsense-chef/README.md

 To deploy Gateway, uncomment include statement in default recipe and replace attribute properties for sftp username and password with proper credentials.

+To deploy Agent, uncomment include statement in default recipe.

 Dependencies
 ============